 Focus on Quality Over Quantity

 You might be tempted to write blog posts on a variety of topics because of the potential to attract a wider range of people.
 But a better use of your time would be to focus on cornerstone topics that people keep coming back to in the long-term.
-A good piece of content that generates readers, subscribers and leads on a long-term basis is always better than five blogs that can grab attention momentarily.
+While writing blogs on the same topics, you must take assistance from an online paraphraser.
+It takes your previous content and paraphrases it effectively without losing its actual concept.
+A good piece of content that generates readers, subscribers, and leads on a long-term basis is always better than five blogs that can grab attention momentarily.